 Step 2: Explore Other Options

-- Square Capital: Square Capital’s “Flex Loan” is only available to businesses that use the Square Capital point-of-sale product.
-The lump sum is paid off via a percentage of daily debit and credit card sales and must be paid back in full within 18 months.
+Square Capital’s “Flex Loan” is only available to businesses that use the Square Capital point-of-sale product.
+The lump-sum gets paid off via a percentage of daily debit and credit card sales.
+The terms generally need the merchant to get paid back in full within 18 months.
 You must be able to pay at least one-eighteenth of your total amount every 60 days.

-- United Capital Source Merchant Cash Advance: Imagine the Flex Loan, only you don’t have to use Square Capital, and you don’t have to be able to pay one-eighteenth of your total every 60 days.
-Payments can also be made on whichever frequency you batch out your debit and credit card transactions (weekly, monthly, etc).
+Imagine the Flex Loan, only you don’t have to use Square Capital, and you don’t have to be able to pay one-eighteenth of your total every 60 days.
+Make payments on whichever frequency you batch out your debit and credit card transactions (weekly, monthly, etc).

 Step 3: Other Factors To Take Into Account

-And unlike PayPal and Square Capital, United Capital Source’s business loans are overseen by living, breathing human beings, as opposed to a computer algorithm.
+And unlike PayPal and Square Capital, United Capital Source’s business loans underwritten by real people.
+Not a computer algorithm.
 So, if your business experiences an unexpected crisis, we are able to alter your terms to prevent repayments from obstructing cash flow or inhibiting your ability to cover regular business expenses.

 The Final Step

-But before you go ahead and apply to another business lender, take a good look at your monthly financials and see if there’s any areas where you can improve.
-Odds are, you’ll find at least one expense that can be cut or one revenue-generating activity that deserves more attention.
+But before you go ahead and apply to another business lender, take a good look at your monthly financials.
+Are there any areas where you can improve?
+Odds are, you’ll find at least one expense to cut or one revenue-generating activity that deserves more attention.
 Eliminating as many flaws in your cash flow as possible will essentially seal your approval the next time around.